copious-world/copious-registry/README.md

 Because this stack is configurable, it can be used as a communication framework managing the flow of information in and out of the tables, while providing calls by client code to sort and search.

-More information on configuration will be given below.
+*More information on configuration will be given below.*

+### Some Required Fields

+While many things can be configured, the objects that this stack processes will have some required fields.
+These fields are not optional.

+The full discussion for required fields is given below: [required-fileds](#required_fields)

 ## Install